devsoap/ds-gradle-fn/README.md

 # Getting started

-The first thing you need is install **docker** on your local machine.
+The only requirement to use the Gradle plugin is to install **docker** on your local machine.
+Once you have that done you can continue with the tutorial.

-Next, you will need to install the Fn Project CLI, see https://github.com/fnproject/cli for instructions.

-Once that is done you are all set up to create your first function.

 In a terminal create a new folder and in that folder create a *build.gradle* file with the following contents:
 ```